Technical

 CodeMeaningContext

-TC 150Tax Return FiledIndicates the tax return has been processed and tax has been assessed
+TC 150Tax Return FiledShows the tax return has been processed and tax assessed

-TC 806Withholding CreditReflects federal income tax withheld from wages or other income
+TC 806Withholding CreditShows federal income tax withheld from wages or other income

-TC 660Estimated PaymentReflects payments made via Form 1040-ES throughout the year
+TC 660Estimated PaymentShows payments made via Form 1040-ES during the year

-TC 766Generated CreditRepresents a credit to the account, such as a refundable credit (Earned Income Credit, Additional Child Tax Credit, etc.) or a credit to reduce tax liability
+TC 766Generated CreditRepresents a credit to the account, like a refundable credit (Earned Income Credit, Additional Child Tax Credit, etc.) or a credit to reduce tax liability

-TC 846Refund IssuedThe "Finish Line” - indicates the refund is approved and authorized
+TC 846Refund IssuedThis code means the refund is approved and authorized

 Code 846 and the Digital Refund Mandate

-In accordance with Executive Order 14247, the IRS has largely phased out paper refund checks as of September 30, 2025.
-Important aspects to note here are:
+Following Executive Order 14247, the IRS has largely stopped issuing paper refund checks as of September 30, 2025.
+Key points here are:

-• Direct Deposit: The date next to TC 846 is the date the IRS transmits funds to the Treasury.
+• Direct Deposit: The date next to TC 846 is when the IRS sends funds to the Treasury.

-• Third-Party Banks: If you used a tax preparer for "Refund Transfer" (e.g., SBTPG), the funds are sent to their intermediary bank first to deduct fees.
+• Third-Party Banks: If you used a tax preparer for "Refund Transfer" (e.g., SBTPG), the funds first go to an intermediary bank to deduct fees.

 The Cycle Code and Processing Date

-The Processing Date is often a future "placeholder" date and does not indicate your refund arrival.
+The Processing Date is often a future placeholder date and doesn't tell you when your refund will arrive.
 To find your actual update schedule, look at the Cycle Code (e.g., 20260705):

 • 2026: The current year.